 The relevant components of this definition are as follows:

 ASIC’s procedures for licensing brokers are quite strict, and prior to 2019, the regulator had not issued any new brokerage licenses in 2 years.
 That goes to show that companies which have the Australian Financial Services License (AFSL) have met the strict requirements set out for them by the Australian regulator and can be considered safe for retail forex trading.

-Then there is the issue of bonuses issued by brokers to incentivize trading.
+ASIC has traditionally frowned at the use of bonuses and incentives by brokers to as a marketing tool for attracting new clients.
 When bonuses were first introduced on European forex platforms, they were first used as a way of attracting new traders to the various forex platforms.
-But as is usually the case with products that are introduced without oversight, the end game soon changed from using bonuses as a marketing tool, to becoming a tool for incentivizing volume trading.
+But as is usually the case with products that are introduced without oversight, the end game soon changed from using bonuses as a marketing tool, to becoming a tool for incentivizing volume trading at the expense of the traders’ profitability.
 This came with a lot of abuse and ASIC was one of the first regulators to outlaw them completely.
-So if you are a trader on an ASIC-regulated platform, you are not going to see any bonuses being offered either for account opening or for volume trading.
+But the practice has continued, with ASIC releasing data to show that 225,000 traders received incentives to own and operate accounts.